Courier alarms allow you to arm the alarm when the vehicle is still running with the key left in the ignition.

 RRP: 900.00 (may vary depending on vehicle)

 The Toyota Hiace has dominated the courier van market for years in New Zealand.
 With Cobra being the approved alarm brand for Toyota New Zealand they have had a number of Courier alarms which were dealership fitted.

 I’ll write another post covering the historic options soon as there is too much to go into here.

 The AK4698 is the latest offering from Cobra and it’s got some great features that make it an excellent option as a courier alarm.

-Cobra NZ only recommend that the starter motor is immobilised for safety reasons, this means that once the engine it stopped it can’t be started again without disarming the alarm.
+Cobra NZ only recommends that the starter motor is immobilised for safety reasons, this means that once the engine is stopped it can’t be started again without disarming the alarm.

 The alarm also has horn-honk so it is still audible from outside when needed.